The Anisotropic Noise in Stochastic Gradient Descent: Its Behavior of Escaping from Sharp Minima and Regularization Effects: Experiments

 \subsection{FashionMNIST with corrupted labels}

-In this part, we conduct a series of experiments in real deep learning scenarios to demonstrate the behavior of SGD noise and its implicit regularization effects.
-We construct a noisy training set based on FashionMNIST dataset\footnote{\url{https://github.com/zalandoresearch/fashion-mnist}}.
+We conduct a series of experiments in real deep learning scenarios to study the importance of SGD's noise covariance structure and its implicit regularization effects.
+We construct a noisy training set based on FashionMNIST dataset.
 Concretely, the training set consist of $1000$ images with correct labels, and another $200$ images with random labels.
-All the test data are with clean labels.
-A small LeNet-like network is utilized such that the spectrum decomposition over gradient covariance matrix and Hessian matrix are computationally feasible.
-The network consists of two convolutional layers and two fully-connected layers, with $11,330$ parameters in total.
+A small LeNet-like network with $11,330$ parameters is utilized such that the spectral decomposition over $\Sigma$ and $H$ are computationally feasible.

-We firstly run the standard gradient decent for $3000$ iterations to arrive at the parameters $\theta^*_{GD}$ near the global minima with near zero training loss and $100\%$ training accuracy, which are typically sharp minima that generalize poorly~\cite{neyshabur2017}.
-And then all other compared methods are initialized with $\theta^*_{GD}$ and run for optimization with the same learning rate $\eta_t = 0.07$ and same batch size $m=20$ (if needed) for fair comparison\footnote{In fact, in our experiment, we test the equally spacing learning rates in the range $[0.01,0.1]$, and the final results are consistent with each other.}.
+We firstly run the full gradient decent for $3,000$ iterations to arrive at the parameters $\theta^*_{GD}$ near the global minima with nearly zero training loss and $100\%$ training accuracy, which are typically sharp minima that generalize poorly~\citep{neyshabur2017}.
+And then all other compared methods are initialized with $\theta^*_{GD}$ and run with the same learning rate $\eta_t = 0.07$ and same batch size $m=20$ (if needed) for fair comparison.

-\textbf{Verification of SGD noise satisfying the conditions in Proposition~\ref{thm:aniso_benefit}} To see whether the noise of SGD in real deep learning circumstance satisfies the two conditions in Proposition~\ref{thm:aniso_benefit}, we run SGD optimizer initialized from $\theta^*_{GD}$, i.e. the sharp minima found by GD.

-Figure~\ref{fig:sgdnoise}(a) shows the first $400$ eigenvalues of Hessian at $\theta^*_{GD}$, from which we see that the $140$th eigenvalue has already decayed to about $1\%$ of the first eigenvalue.
-Note that Hessian $H \in \mathbb{R}^{D\times D},\ D=11330$, thus $H$ around $\theta^*_{GD}$ approximately meets the ill-conditioning requirement in Proposition~{\ref{thm:aniso_benefit}}.
-Figure~\ref{fig:sgdnoise}(b) shows the projection coefficient estimated by $\hat{a} = \frac{u_1^T \Sigma u_1 \Tr H}{\lambda_1 \Tr\Sigma}$ along the trajectory of SGD.
-The plot indicates that the projection coefficient is in a descent scale comparing to $D^{2d-1}$, thus satisfying the second condition in Proposition~\ref{thm:aniso_benefit}.
-Therefore, Proposition~\ref{thm:aniso_benefit} ensures that SGD would escape from minima $\theta^*_{GD}$ faster than GLD in order of $\Ocal (D^{2d-1})$, as shown in Figure~\ref{fig:sgdnoise}(c).
-An interesting observation is that in the later stage of SGD optimization, $\Tr(H\Sigma)$ becomes significantly ($10^7$ times) smaller than in the beginning stage, implying that SGD has already converged to minima being almost impossible to escape from.
-This phenomenon demonstrates the reasonability to employ $\Tr(H\Sigma)$ as an empirical indicator for escaping efficiency.